Easy ActiveCollab Reporting

 Improve your ActiveCollab Reports with Exply

-Exply provides you with an ActiveCollab integration, empowering you to easily add value to your data with easy drag-and-drop dashbords and reports right at your fingertips.
+Exply provides you with an ActiveCollab integration, empowering you to easily add value to your data with simple drag-and-drop dashboards and reports right at your fingertips.

 Why does Exply exist?

 ActiveCollab is a really useful project management tool to track time for different customers, projects and tasks.
-It's also helping to create and track invoices.
-In general the ActiveCollab reports show information about payments, assigned tasks, tracked time or expenses in predefined categories and dimensions.
+It also helps you create and track invoices.
+In general, the ActiveCollab reports show information about payments, assigned tasks, tracked time or expenses in predefined categories and dimensions.

-We're using ActiveCollab every day to track our individual times and assign them to customers, projects and tasks.
-But there's one major downside with ActiveCollab reports: we couldn't answer our importand controlling question, and we do know that the needed information are stored in the database!
+We use ActiveCollab every day to track our individual times and assign them to customers, projects and tasks.
+But there's one major downside in ActiveCollab reports: we can't answer our important controlling questions, but we do know that the needed information is stored in the database!

 The built-in ActiveCollab reports aren't satisfying and don't fit controlling needs.
 For example, the reports that answer the following controlling questions either need to be manually set up every single time one wants to use them or can't even be answered at all: